The SSDI Process

 Allsup provides a no cost evaluation to determine likelihood of eligibility, develops an accurate record and guides applicants through the disability decision process.
 There are four levels in the Social Security Administration's (SSA) review and award system, plus an additional level that takes the applicant out of the SSA system.
 Few applicants will pass through all five levels:

 - Level One - Application.
-An Allsup representative is assigned to help complete all forms - including the Social Security disability application and Activities of Daily Living questionnaire, develop the case and submit relevant medical and vocational documentation.
-Because Allsup's process is efficient and its professionals are so familiar with the Social Security process, Allsup's award rate for initial claims is much higher than the SSA standard (52 percent vs. 33 percent).
+An Allsup team member is assigned to help complete all forms - including the Social Security disability application and Activities of Daily Living questionnaire, develop the case and submit relevant medical and vocational documentation.
+Because Allsup's process is efficient and its professionals are so familiar with the Social Security process, Allsup's award rate for initial claims is much higher than the SSA standard (59 percent vs. 33 percent).

 - Level Two - Reconsideration*.
 If the initial disability application is denied, Allsup will file an appeal on behalf of the customer.
 Allsup reviews and updates medical and vocational information and prepares for the next phase of the process.
-At this level, Allsup maintains a 20 percent award rate compared to the SSA system-wide award rate of 12 percent.
+Approximately 89 percent of first appeals are denied.

 - Level Five - Federal Court.
 There is also an additional appeal available which is pursued by less than one percent of claimants -- Federal District Court (FDC).
 Approximately 70 percent of these are denied with a small amount receiving a decision in FDC that resulted in an award.
 The remainder of those are remanded (sent back) to the hearing level for an additional hearing.